OAuth2 Unicode C Reference Documentation

 Introduced in version 9.5.0.85

-Adds an additional custom query param (name=value) to the URL that is returned by the StartAuth method.
-This method exists to satisfy OAuth installations that require non-standard/custom query parms.
-This method can be called multiple times, once per additional query parm to be added.
+Adds a custom query parameter (name=value) to the URL returned by the StartAuth method.
+This accommodates OAuth installations requiring custom query parameters.
+You can call this method multiple times, adding one query parameter per call.

 Returns TRUE for success, FALSE for failure.